What Is an Investment-Grade Insurance Contract?

 You can also leave it to your heirs without subjecting it to income tax.
 So no taxes while it is accumulating, no taxes while you are distributing it, and no income taxes when the death benefit gets passed to your heirs.

 Those are not the only distinctions between investment-grade insurance contracts and government-regulated vehicles like IRAs and 401(k)s.
 Unlike the more traditional retirement accounts, investment-grade insurance contracts grow without any stock-market risk while still offering competitive growth.
-They don't impose penalties for early withdrawal (and you can choose whether to pay it back), and it comes with a death benefit beyond the cash value.
+They don't impose penalties for using the money (and you can choose whether to pay it back), and it comes with a death benefit beyond the cash value.
 And the death benefit is permanent and guaranteed.
 There is no term that expires after a certain number of years.
 It's also tax free.

 Another benefit is long-term care and chronic-care expenses.
 Because the death benefit is guaranteed, in some circumstances, you can access a part of the death benefit to pay for assisted living or long-term expenses while you're still alive.